Financial Safety Tips

 The following are BTH Bank's recommendations for securing computer systems used for online banking:

 - Be suspicious of emails purporting to be from a financial institution, government department, or other agency requesting account information, account verification, or banking access credentials such as usernames, passwords, PIN codes, and similar information.
-Opening file attachments or clicking on web links in suspicious emails could expose your system to malicious code that you hijack your computer.
+Opening file attachments or clicking on web links in suspicious emails could expose your system to malicious code that may hijack your computer.

 - Never provide sensitive or personal information in response to an email message, even if it appears to be from BTH Bank.
 We will never request confidential information via unsecure communications like email.
 If you are uncertain whether BTH Bank has actually requested the information, contact us by telephone.